top of page

 Chapel of the flagellation

-In the church of the Flagellation, there are some impressive stained-glass windows in Art Deco style.
-The first to the left -Pilate washing his hands of the crucifixion. the central one above the altar, depicting Jesus tied to the columnת being whipped.
-The third and final on the right: the pardoning of Barabba.
+Within the church of the Flagellation, there are remarkable stained-glass windows designed in the Art Deco style.
+The first window on the left illustrates Pilate washing his hands of the crucifixion.
+The central window above the altar shows Jesus bound to the column, being whipped.
+The third and final window on the right depicts the pardoning of Barabbas.

 Station III, Jesus falls for the first time.